 2. More time equals more options

-3. Overwhelm is common but avoidable
+3. Overwhelmed: Common but avoidable

-I cannot count the number of business owners I have met who have put off even thinking about the eventuality of transitioning their companies to successors simply because they have more questions than answers.
+We cannot count the number of business owners we have met who have put off even thinking about the eventuality of transitioning their companies to successors simply because they have more questions than answers.
 As soon as they begin to consider how they will make the transition in a way that does not damage relationships with people they care for, they become completely overwhelmed and paralyzed.
 Without access to a principle-driven transition planning process, they remain stuck in the web of possible answers for years.
 As time passes, of course, their options diminish.
 At the end of the day, you don’t have to have all the answers.
 Simply start to ask the questions.

 4. Come on in — the water’s fine